SMI/dicompixelanon/doc/dcmaudit.md

-f - Fast-forward to next overlay (skip rest of current overlay frames) N - mark the current image as 'done' in the database then move to the Next image Esc - move to next image, do not mark current image as done N.B. there is no P to move to previous image (yet, sorry) i - Display some DICOM tag information o - Display the result of running OCR on the image r - redact the image within the rectangle and store this rectangle in the database
+f - Fast-forward to next overlay (skip rest of current overlay frames) N - mark the current image as 'done' in the database then move to the Next image Esc - move to next image, do not mark current image as done P - move to the previous image, do not mark current image as done i - Display some DICOM tag information o - Display the result of running OCR on the image r - redact the image within the rectangle and store this rectangle in the database